niklasw/dash-app-proxied/README.md

         docker image ls

+To remove an existing image do

+        docker image rm <image name|image id>

-### If it is not already built
+### If it is not already built, or need an update

+The **requirements.txt** is the only configuration really.
+It probably needs revision and maybe remove the versions.

-The **build-docker-image.sh** is just a single line script.
-Here the image name is defined.
+The **build-docker-image.sh** is a one line script.
+Here the image name is defined by the --tag argument.
 To create the docker image, simply run the script on the host:

         ./build-docker-image.sh